Last Updated On 15th April 2023 By Lauren | Wild Lovely World

 Pre-Purchase Inspection Check – Approx. $180-210 Per Check – Optional 🕵️

-Once you’ve found a vehicle that you like and are happy to purchase, before you go ahead and buy it, I highly recommend you invest in a Pre-Purchase Inspection Check.
+Once you’ve found a vehicle that you like (check out this post on where to find a campervan) and are happy to purchase, before you go ahead and buy it, I highly recommend you invest in a Pre-Purchase Inspection Check (link to AA website).

 This is a thorough check provided by a mechanic.
-The mechanic will assess the vehicle and will tell you the condition of the vehicle before you buy it, any potential Warrant Of Fitness issues or recommended repairs.
+The mechanic will assess the vehicle and will tell you the condition of the vehicle before you buy it, any potential Warrant Of Fitness (read more about WOFs in this blog post) issues or recommended repairs.

 A Pre-Purchase Inspection can be done at most mechanics and the AA.
 The cost of a Pre-Purchase Inspection can vary depending on where you take it.
 The AA is the most popular place to get it done and they charge $180-210 per check.
 If you take it to a mechanic, they will set their own fees.